 What is the proposed duration and speed of each tow for mobile gear, such as trawl gear?

-Would trawls be used?
-If yes, would a turtle exclusion device (TED) be used?
+If trawls are proposed to be used, would a turtle exclusion device (TED) or marine mammal exclusion device be used?

-Is the applicant applying for an exemption to any of the following?
-If yes, please explain what the exemptions will be and why the exemption is necessary for the proposed activity:
+If the applicant is applying for an exemption to any of the following, please explain what the exemptions would be and why the exemption is necessary for the proposed activity:

 Fishing gear restrictions;